 - Search and Rescue Employees;

 - Youth; and

 - Outstanding Contribution to Emergency Management

-Each year, provincial, territorial and federal governments may present awards in each category to deserving individuals or groups of up to 20 individuals.
+During the nomination period, provincial, territorial and federal governments may present awards in each category to deserving individuals or groups of up to 20 individuals.

 - Date modified: